Last updated : 10/April/2021

 DevOpsTopologies : SRE Team (Google Model)

-From above picture, its easy to understand that DevOps and SRE focus on different areas i.e., DevOps focuses on Software Development and SRE focuses on Production Management.
+From above picture is not a Venn Diagram, some people misunderstand it is, consider it as area circles then it will be easy to understand that DevOps and SRE focus on different areas i.e., DevOps focuses on Software Development and SRE focuses on Production Management.
 These two subject are not competing against each other but share similar core values and have unique practices.
 Further note that SRE is a specific implementation of the DevOps philosophy.
 As DevOps is relatively silent on how to run operations at a detailed level while SRE is considerably more prescriptive in its practices.
 Technically to say "Class SRE implements DevOps".

 DevOps focuses on improving the CI/CD pipeline, from development to delivery by establishing feedback cycles, reducing handoffs and increasing collaboration.
 SRE is focused on operational infrastructure, and could be considered a silo under strict DevOps philosophy.

 In a realistic sense, something is always/right-now failing in production ?
 Question is ?

 Regardless of what we learn and what next steps we capture, how does the organization respond.
 Do we prioritize that work that our investigation uncovered.
 Does that work end up on our backlog or that exist only in our RCA(root cause analysis) document.
 If it ends up in backlog, who is responsible for prioritizing it and getting it actually done ?

 SRE focuses his work to solve the last mile problem from within the organization.
 Starts from understanding, who the users are ? whose is using our systems ? what goals do they have ? how do we know they are progressing towards meeting those goals.
 SRE tries to focus the metrics from customer perspective using "Customer User Journey".